 Civil unrest and political tension

 Avoid demonstrations and protests as they may turn violent.
 Monitor media for information on events and developments that may affect your security and safety.

 There is a risk of kidnapping in and around Eritrea.
 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 If you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.

 Border with Ethiopia

 Border with Sudan

 Do not to travel to the regions bordering Sudan, with the exception of the road to, and main town of Teseney, because of the dangerous security situation.
 There is a high threat of banditry and insurgent activity, including bomb attacks.

 Border with Djibouti

-Do not to travel to the border with Djibouti, including the port of Assab.
+Do not to travel within 25 km of Eritrea’s border with Djibouti.
 There were military clashes between Eritrea and Djibouti in June 2008 and the situation remains unresolved.

 Street crime is rare but does happen in cities and towns, including Asmara.
 Take sensible precautions with your personal safety.
 Don't walk around alone late at night and keep valuables out of sight.